kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+In the cicada's cry
 Twilight whippoorwill, whistle on, sweet deepener
-Stabs the darkness
+Ueno?
+Asakura?